MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/configure-historical-sentiment-dashboard-supervisor.md

 ## Step 1: Review the prerequisites

-Review the following prerequisites before configuring the supervisor dashboard:
+Review the following prerequisites before configuring the dashboard:
 -  You have administrative privileges for Dynamics 365 and Power BI.
 -  You have a Power BI Pro license for all supervisors.
 -  You must enable to embed Power BI reports in Dynamics 365 for Customer Engagement.